 Frank Nickell is assistant director of The State Historical Society of Missouri Research Center in Cape Girardeau and an emeritus faculty member of the Department of History at Southeast Missouri State University.
 He has received numerous teaching and service awards, including the Missouri Governor’s Award for Excellence in Teaching, the Missouri Humanities Council Acorn Award for outstanding service, and the Jonas Viles Award from the Missouri State Archives for significant contribution to the preservation of Missouri’s heritage.

-Just 200 years ago, during the winter of 1811–1812, the New Madrid fault line exploded in a region that included what is now eastern Missouri.
-Three great earthquakes, each with a magnitude exceeding 8 on the Richter scale, were recorded and—along with fifteen of the largest aftershocks—felt as far away as Washington, DC, over 750 miles from the quake zone.
+Just 200 years ago, during the winter of 1811–12, the New Madrid fault line exploded in a region that included what is now eastern Missouri.
+Three great earthquakes, each with a magnitude exceeding eight on the Richter scale, were recorded and—along with 15 of the largest aftershocks—felt as far away as Washington, DC, over 750 miles from the quake zone.
 What was it like for the people living and working on this part of the American frontier at that time?
 Hear personal stories of individuals who experienced this harrowing event and whose lives were forever changed by it.

 In the days before radio and television, the people of the Ozarks entertained each other by telling and retelling traditional stories.
 Many of these tales can be traced back through well-established traditions rooted in Appalachia and Ireland.
 Discover the humor of the tall tales and follow the exploits of wondrous characters born in the imaginations of generations of storytellers who migrated from the Old World and passed through the Appalachian Mountains to eventually settle in the Missouri Ozarks.